Azure/Industrial-IoT/docs/modules/publisher-migrationpath.md

 The direct method request payload of OPC Publisher 2.8.2 and above is backwards compatible with OPC Publisher 2.5.x direct methods.
 The payload schema allows also configuration of attributes introduced in `pn.json` in OPC Publisher 2.6.x and above (for example: DataSetWriterGroup, DataSetWriterId, QueueSize per node, ...)

 **Limitations:** Continuation points for GetConfiguredEndpoints and GetConfiguredNodesOnEndpoint aren't available in 2.8.2

+**Note:** The objects and primitives names in the direct method payload api model are camel case formatted in 2.8.2.
+This follows the guidelines of the rest of the api models through the IIoT Platform.
+Since the names in json payloads in 2.5.x are pascal case formed, we highly recommend enabling case-insensitive Json parsing in your direct methods based configuration tool.
+You can find details on json case-insensitive serialization here: [how to enable case-insensitive property name matching with System.Text.Json](https://docs.microsoft.com/en-us/dotnet/standard/serialization/system-text-json-character-casing), or here: [Newtonsoft Json Serialization Naming Strategy](https://www.newtonsoft.com/json/help/html/T_Newtonsoft_Json_Serialization_DefaultNamingStrategy.htm)

 ## OPC Publisher 2.5.x direct methods supported in 2.8.2